Do you experience headaches and jaw pain? Do you have damaged teeth from unknown causes?

 Untreated bruxism can also cause chronic pain.
 While it typically resides around the jaw, ears, and head, the stress from clenching and grinding your teeth can travel down into your neck and shoulders as well.
 Chronic pain is a serious condition that can lead to other issues.
 Mental health problems like depression and anxiety can be aggravated because you’re dealing with this constant pain.

 Lastly, bruxism doesn’t just cause issues with teeth and bones.
 It can impact the gum tissue as well.
 This connective tissue is what holds your teeth in place.
-It can break down from bruxism, leading to deterioration and your teeth loosening or even falling out.
+It can break down from bruxism, leading to deterioration, teeth loosening, or even falling out.

 There are multiple treatment options to lessen the pain and damage caused by teeth clenching and grinding:

-Mouthguards or night guards: One of the most impactful treatments for teeth grinding is a custom oral appliance or mouthguard that can be worn during the day or at night.
-Custom-made to fit comfortably over the teeth, a mouthguard is designed to facilitate natural jaw position and tooth contact.
+Mouthguards or night guards: One of the most impactful treatments for teeth grinding is a custom oral appliance or mouthguard worn during the day or at night.
+Custom-made to fit comfortably over the teeth, a mouthguard facilitates natural jaw position and tooth contact.

-Restorative dentistry: Tooth bonding, dental crowns, or restorative dental procedures may be used to address tooth damage, worn teeth or to make adjustments in how they come into contact when biting down.
-These solutions are best for patients who have severe damage to their tooth enamel.
+Restorative dentistry: Tooth bonding, dental crowns, or restorative dental procedures may be used to address tooth damage, worn teeth or to adjust how they come into contact when biting down.
+These solutions are best for patients with severe tooth enamel damage.

 What is the root cause of teeth grinding?